uf2020/ccxt/Manual.md

 The endpoint URLs are predefined in the `market['api'] / $market->api` property for each market.
 You don't have to override it, unless you are implementing a new market API (at least you should know what you're doing).

 The endpoint definition is a list of all API URLs exposed by a market.
-This list get converted to callable instance methods upon market instantiation.
-Each URL in the API endpoint list get a corresponding callable method.
+This list gets converted to callable instance methods upon market instantiation.
+Each URL in the API endpoint list gets a corresponding callable method.
 For example, if a market offers an HTTP GET URL for querying prices like `https://example.com/public/quotes`, it is converted to a method named `example.publicGetQuotes () / $example->publicGetQuotes ()`.
 This is done automatically for all markets, therefore the ccxt library supports all possible URLs offered by crypto exchanges.

 ## Public / Private API